Methanex (NASDAQ:MEOH) Sees Unusually-High Trading Volume

-Methanex Co.
-(NASDAQ:MEOH – Get Rating) (TSE:MX) saw unusually-high trading volume on Wednesday .
-Approximately 32,539 shares changed hands during mid-day trading, a decline of 93% from the previous session’s volume of 475,892 shares.The stock last traded at $55.78 and had previously closed at $54.53.
+Shares of Methanex Co.
+(NASDAQ:MEOH – Get Rating) (TSE:MX) saw unusually-strong trading volume on Tuesday .
+Approximately 27,911 shares changed hands during trading, a decline of 94% from the previous session’s volume of 457,781 shares.The stock last traded at $55.17 and had previously closed at $55.52.

-MEOH has been the subject of several analyst reports.
-Tudor Pickering reissued a “hold” rating and issued a $44.00 price objective on shares of Methanex in a research note on Thursday, December 16th.
-Tudor Pickering & Holt set a $44.00 price target on Methanex and gave the company a “hold” rating in a research report on Wednesday, January 26th.
-Royal Bank of Canada set a $60.00 price target on Methanex and gave the company an “outperform” rating in a research report on Thursday, January 27th.
-Raymond James set a $52.00 price target on Methanex and gave the company a “market perform” rating in a research report on Thursday, January 27th.
-Finally, UBS Group set a $35.00 price target on Methanex and gave the company a “sell” rating in a research report on Thursday, January 27th.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and six have given a buy rating to the company’s stock.
-According to MarketBeat, the company currently has an average rating of “Hold” and an average price target of $51.17.
+Several equities research analysts recently weighed in on MEOH shares.
+TheStreet raised shares of Methanex from a “c+” rating to a “b-” rating in a research report on Monday, January 31st.
+Zacks Investment Research cut shares of Methanex from a “strong-buy” rating to a “hold” rating and set a $42.00 target price on the stock. in a report on Friday, December 31st.
+Tudor Pickering & Holt set a $44.00 target price on shares of Methanex and gave the stock a “hold” rating in a report on Wednesday, January 26th.
+Tudor Pickering reiterated a “hold” rating and set a $44.00 price target on shares of Methanex in a research note on Thursday, December 16th.
+Finally, Royal Bank of Canada lifted their price target on shares of Methanex from $60.00 to $65.00 and gave the stock an “outperform” rating in a research note on Friday.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and seven have issued a buy rating to the company.
+According to data from MarketBeat.com, Methanex currently has an average rating of “Hold” and an average price target of $51.58.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, March 31st.
-Stockholders of record on Thursday, March 17th will be issued a $0.125 dividend.
-This represents a $0.50 dividend on an annualized basis and a dividend yield of 0.90%.
-The ex-dividend date of this dividend is Wednesday, March 16th.
-Methanex’s payout ratio is currently 8.42%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, March 31st.
+Stockholders of record on Thursday, March 17th were issued a $0.125 dividend.
+The ex-dividend date of this dividend was Wednesday, March 16th.
+This represents a $0.50 dividend on an annualized basis and a dividend yield of 0.91%.
+Methanex’s dividend payout ratio (DPR) is presently 8.42%.

 Several institutional investors have recently bought and sold shares of MEOH.
-FIL Ltd boosted its holdings in shares of Methanex by 26.8% in the third quarter.
-FIL Ltd now owns 8,738,774 shares of the specialty chemicals company’s stock worth $402,718,000 after acquiring an additional 1,845,523 shares during the period.
-Norges Bank bought a new position in shares of Methanex in the fourth quarter worth $25,259,000.
-Royal Bank of Canada boosted its holdings in shares of Methanex by 46.7% in the third quarter.
-Royal Bank of Canada now owns 1,872,859 shares of the specialty chemicals company’s stock worth $86,226,000 after acquiring an additional 596,022 shares during the period.
-Oxbow Capital Management HK Ltd bought a new position in shares of Methanex in the fourth quarter worth $21,752,000.
-Finally, Mackenzie Financial Corp boosted its holdings in shares of Methanex by 53.9% in the third quarter.
-Mackenzie Financial Corp now owns 1,314,631 shares of the specialty chemicals company’s stock worth $60,473,000 after acquiring an additional 460,313 shares during the period.
-89.21% of the stock is owned by hedge funds and other institutional investors.
+FMR LLC increased its holdings in shares of Methanex by 42.7% in the 1st quarter.
+FMR LLC now owns 84,045 shares of the specialty chemicals company’s stock worth $4,774,000 after buying an additional 25,157 shares during the last quarter.
+Bank of America Corp DE increased its holdings in shares of Methanex by 20.3% in the 2nd quarter.
+Bank of America Corp DE now owns 18,890 shares of the specialty chemicals company’s stock worth $624,000 after buying an additional 3,191 shares during the last quarter.
+Hillsdale Investment Management Inc. purchased a new position in shares of Methanex during the 3rd quarter worth about $5,777,000.
+Westbourne Investment Advisors Inc. boosted its stake in shares of Methanex by 1.5% during the 3rd quarter.
+Westbourne Investment Advisors Inc. now owns 116,003 shares of the specialty chemicals company’s stock worth $5,341,000 after purchasing an additional 1,687 shares during the period.
+Finally, Signaturefd LLC boosted its stake in shares of Methanex by 11.4% during the 3rd quarter.
+Signaturefd LLC now owns 3,094 shares of the specialty chemicals company’s stock worth $142,000 after purchasing an additional 317 shares during the period.
+Hedge funds and other institutional investors own 89.21% of the company’s stock.

 Methanex Company Profile (NASDAQ:MEOH)